 Yes—hell, yes—we’re ready for some football.
-The NFL season is here and COVID seems to have abated enough to let us congregate in downtown San Diego sports bars.
+And we’re ready to do it in one of downtown San Diego best sports bars.

 This list includes bars and restaurants in East Village, Gaslamp Quarter and Little Italy.
-All have TVs aplenty and carry the NFL package (so you can watch every game).
+All have TVs aplenty and carry the NFL package (so you can watch every game–or just one Super one).

 No algorithm was used to pick the list.
 It’s based on experience and ambiance.